Top 13 Examples of High-Converting Checkout Page Design in 2024: Desktop and Mobile

 An excellent way to identify distractions on your website is to use a heatmap tool.
 To set up heatmaps on your website, you need a behavior analytics tool such as WatchThemLive.
 With this tool, you can track visitors’ interactions on your website and find distracting elements.

-WatchThemLive heatmap tool enable you to detect the areas users click the most.
+WatchThemLive heatmap tool enables you to detect the areas users click the most.
 Therefore, you will see which elements might be distracting your visitors and drawing their attention away from the main goal.
-Want to try out WatchThemLive’s heatmaps?
-Sign up now!

 How to Create Heatmaps